Avocado pesto makes a great sauce for hot or cold pasta. It’s also a lovely dip or sandwich spread.

 I also wanted to stress that I don’t think cooking with oil is necessarily a bad thing, and I’m by no means an oil free cook.
 Our pantry has many different sorts of bottled oils in it.
 But when you can make a recipe that’s satisfying without added oils, why not, right?
 That’s what’s happening with this avocado pesto recipe.

 Speaking of, let’s cook, ok?
-Watch the recipe video, and get the written recipe below!
+Watch the recipe video at the top of the page, and get the written recipe below!

 - 1 cup raw cashews